-(ΤC>0, φi=0) Ideal plastic powders are mostly saturated and have very high cohesion.
-It is difficult for the individual particles to change their position.
-Because of the saturation of the powder ther is no influence of the compression load and the packing density.
-Consequently, because of incompressibility, the change of pressure can not lead to change of number of contacts and the shear stresses are only dependent of the cohesion.
+Ideal plastic powders are mostly saturated and have very high cohesion.
+It is difficult for the individual particles to change position.
+Because of the saturation there is no influence from the compression load and the packing density.
+Consequently, due to incompressibility, the change in pressure cannot change the number of contacts and the shear stresses are only dependent on cohesion.

-(ΤC>0, φi>0) By cohesive powders the inter-particular forces are frictional forces and cohesive forces.
+For cohesive powders, the inter-particular forces are frictional and cohesive.

-Cohesive powder have a stationary value which is independent of the previous normal stress.
-The line through the stationary points is the same for all measured points of all different yield loci for different consolidation stress.
-The powder is in flowing condition nearly cohesionless.
-Even time consolidations can thereby be undone.
+Cohesive powder has a stationary value, which is independent of the previous normal stresses.
+The line through stationary points is the same for all measured data at all different yield loci for consolidation stresses.
+The powder in a flowing condition is nearly cohesionless.
+Consolidations can therefore be undone.

-In practice, this group of bulk materials probably the most common.
-Depending on the flow properties, these materials are more or less difficult to handle.
-However, the physical properties under operating conditions are essential and must always be measured.
-The compressive strength can occur bridging, if the hopper angle or outlet are not adequate.
+In practice, this group of bulk materials is the most common.
+Depending on the flow properties, these materials are difficult to handle.
+However, determining the physical properties under normal operating conditions is essential.
+The compressive strength can cause bridging, if the hopper angle or outlet are not adequate.
 Time consolidation should be considered as well.

-(ΤC=0, φi>0) For free flowing materials only frictional forces between particles can exist.
-The number of contacts can be changed by changing the pressure.
-Because of no cohesion, a complete rearrangement of the particles is possible.
-The free flowing bulk materials can be described by the linear equation τ=σ*tan(φi).
-The yield locus of such material passes through the origin of the σ-τ diagram and the internal friction angle (φi) corresponds to the angle of repose of the bulk material.
+For free flowing materials only frictional forces between particles exist.
+The number of contacts can be changed through changing the pressure.
+Because there is no cohesion, a complete rearrangement of the particles is possible.
+Free flowing bulk materials can be described by the linear equation τ=σ*tan(φi).
+The yield locus of such materials passes through the origin of the σ-τ diagram and the internal friction angle (φi) corresponds to the angle of repose of the bulk material.

-These bulk materials are usually easy to handle.
-Due the missing of compressive strength, bridging does not occur and preloads are even reversible.
-The bulk density at normal stress and the stress ratio should be determined.
+These bulk materials are typically easy to handle.
+Due to the absence of compressive strength, bridging does not occur and preloads are reversible.
+The bulk density at normal stresses and the stress ratio should be determined.

-(ΤC=0, φi=0) Fluidized powders are cohesionless and internal friction become zero by their high particle distances.
+Fluidized powders are cohesionless and internal friction become zero due to high particle distances.
 In the fluidized state, the bulk solids behave more like a liquid.

-This can happen by filling of silos or by collapsing of a bridge or rate hole.
-In such cases it coarse many problems like flooding out of a silo.
+This can occur during the filling of silos or the collapsing of a bridge or rate hole.
+In such cases many problems are caused, like flooding out of a silo.

-By measuring a yield locus, several physical properties describe the behavior of the bulk material.
+By measuring the yield locus, several physical properties can describe the behavior of the bulk material.
 For the classification of powders, and to express the flowability in a single parameter, the flowability factor (FL = ffc = σ1 / σc) was developed.
-This factor is Dimensionless and enable the classification of bulk materials into different classes:
+The flowability factor provides a quantitative characterization of the flowability of a powder.
+This factor is dimensionless and enables the classification of bulk materials into classes: